dakimura/bot/README.md

 Updated property [core/project].
 ```

-and create a service account.
+and create a service account by the following command.
 ```bash
 $ gcloud iam service-accounts create trade-bot \
 --description="ServiceAccount for my trading bot" \